 As the capital of Sardinia, Cagliari has it all.
 A city with history, culture, architecture and an extensive foodie scene that also has parks, beaches and wildlife.
 It’s not a surprise we fell in love with it from the start.

-While not as popular as other destinations in Italy, Cagliari is one of our favourite Italian coastal towns.
+While not as popular as other Italian destinations, Cagliari is one of our favourite Italian coastal towns.
 It’s the type of place where you can find something to do no matter what your taste.
 Explore its ancient history through the many museums and ancient streets as you wander around.
 Add a vibrant vibe of the city, where people spill onto patios and streets with gusto as they socialize and dine.
 Combine that with the relaxing outdoors and you have yourself a winning combination.

 Nearby Poetto Beach offers a great break from the heat and a chance to snooze on the beach in between dips in the ocean.
 You can watch the wildlife, bike or walk along the waterfront and take in everything that Cagliari has to offer.
-It’s out kind of place.
+It’s our kind of place.

 When we decided to stay in the Lake Garda area, we weren’t sure what to expect.
 We chose to stay in Limone sul Garda and ended up finding another place to love.
 Beautiful views of the lake, mountains and historical architecture checked off all the boxes for us.
 As far as Italian coastal towns go, this one is as pretty as they come.

-We were surprised to see so many lemon, olive and other citrus trees thriving in the region.
+We were surprised to see so many lemons, olive and other citrus trees thriving in the region.
 It’s easy to see where the city gets its name (limone is lemon in Italian).
-Unlike in the Amalfi Coast, where lemon trees grown down the mountainous slopes, in Limone the mountain gardens are laid out with rows of pillars rising in steps.
+Unlike in the Amalfi Coast, where lemon trees grown down the mountainous slopes, in Limone, the mountain gardens are laid out with rows of pillars rising in steps.
 The pillars, used for creating a cover for the trees planted between them in winter, are quite unique and seem like alien structures, especially in the dark.

 A short boat ride across the lake from Limone sul Garda lies the picturesque town of Malcesine.
 It was here that the writer Goethe stopped by during his Italian journey in 1786 and was suspected of being an Austrian spy by the local officials.
 I guess that’s what you get for sketching pictures of the castle in those days.